-10. 2.3.3 Ensuring consideration of future needs and the impact of decisions on future generations.
+2.3.3 Ensuring consideration of future needs and the impact of decisions on future generations.

-The Council's Business Plan: Our Future Council, Our Future City 2021-24 will guide and focus our priorities, deliver real improvements and build on our success as a capital city with such a high quality of life to end poverty, to become a net zero city by 2030 and to improve the wellbeing of our residents across the whole city.
-The Planning and Performance Framework drives strategic planning and performance management.
-Following approval of the Business Plan, the performance framework was approved in June 2021 and provides a further opportunity to embed a culture of performance management across the Council.
+The Council's Business Plan: Our Future Council, Our Future City 2023-27 was approved by Committee in March 2023 and will guide and focus our priorities, deliver real improvements and build on our success as a capital city with such a high quality of life to end poverty, to become a net zero city by 2030 and create good places to live and work for our residents across the whole city.
+The updated Planning and Performance Framework is aligned to the Council's Business plan and drives strategic planning and performance management.
 The development and approval of the Business Plan directly responses to key strategic findings set out in the City of Edinburgh Council's Best Value Assurance Audit published in November 2020.